 - Achieving the best outcomes – read customer reviews about claims.

-You can be sure that, should the worst happen, you will have the benefit of talking to an experienced Claims team.
+You can be sure that, should the worst happen, you’ll have the benefit of talking to an experienced claims team.
 Every member of the team is committed to reacting quickly and keeping your claim moving forward.

 - Your policy number.

-In the event of a claim you may be asked to provide evidence of value and ownership, such as purchase receipts or valuation certificates.
-It is essential to provide such documentation for any high-risk items that you have specified on the policy, such as jewellery or watches.
+In the event of a claim, you may be asked to provide evidence of value and ownership, such as purchase receipts or valuation certificates.
+It’s essential to provide this documentation for any high-risk items that you’ve specified on your policy, such as jewellery or watches.